Two fluid anisotropic dark energy models in a scale invariant theory

-We consider here a non interacting dark energy in presence of a viscous cosmic fluid which leads to the splitting of the above equation into two parts: one corresponding to the usual viscous fluid with equal pressure along all the spatial directions and the continuity equation for dark energy i.e
+We consider here a non interacting dark energy in presence of a viscous cosmic fluid which leads to the splitting of the above equation into two parts: one corresponding to the usual viscous fluid with isotropic pressure and the other for dark energy i.e

 and